Dynamics of Quantum Chiral Solitons: Model and Classical limit

-Returning to the lattice formulation, the underlying physics remains essentially the same as in the continuum limit~\cite{Kishine2015}.
+Returning to the lattice problem, the underlying physics remains essentially the same as in the continuum limit~\cite{Kishine2015}.
 On a discrete chain, the winding number associated with a given spin configuration can be computed through a geodesic interpolation,

 where the identification $L + 1 \equiv 1$ enforces periodic boundary conditions, ${\bm S}_{L+1} = {\bm S}_1$.
-These boundary conditions are essential for $\cal C$ to be well-defined, since the base manifold must be topologically equivalent to $S^1$.
+These boundary conditions are essential for $\cal C$ to be well defined, since the base manifold must be topologically equivalent to $S^1$.
 From this point onward, we assume periodic boundary conditions throughout.
 The sign of the topological charge carried by each soliton is fixed by the chirality imposed by the Dzyaloshinskii–Moriya interaction, and the total number of solitons in the system is simply given by $N_s = |{\cal C}|$.

-As mentioned in the Introduction, a central goal of this work is to explore the physics near the quantum critical point, with particular emphasis on the character of the low-energy excitations.
+As stated in the Introduction, the central goal of this work is to explore the physics of the commensurate-incommensurate transition near the quantum critical point, with particular emphasis on the character of the low-energy excitations.
 For $H > H_c$, the system is fully polarized and the classical elementary excitations correspond to spin waves with a gapped dispersion centered at $k = 0$, as presented in Fig.~\ref{Fig:lswt_disp}.
-The magnon dispersion is given by:
+The magnon dispersion is given by the familiar expression

 At the critical field $H = H_c$, the spin-wave spectrum remains gapped, with a gap $\Delta E = H_c$.
-This behavior reflects the fact that the commensurate–incommensurate transition is not driven by the softening of a magnon mode, as in conventional magnetically ordered systems~\cite{zapf2014}, but rather by the condensation of chiral solitons.
+This exact statement, proven in Appendix \ref{Appe:analitical_states}, once again reflects the fact that the commensurate–incommensurate transition is driven by the condensation of chiral solitons, and not of magnons, as in conventional magnetically ordered systems~\cite{zapf2014}.

 In the classical limit, the resulting CSL and the spiral magnetic state represent distinct types of order.
 However, once quantum fluctuations are included, both phases evolve into a Tomonaga–Luttinger liquid (TLL), and the distinction between them becomes less pronounced.
-As will be shown later, these two scenarios can nevertheless be clearly discriminated in the quantum regime by analyzing the nature of the low-energy excitations for $H \gtrsim H_c$.
+As we show below, these two scenarios can nevertheless be clearly discriminated in the quantum regime by analyzing the nature of the low-energy excitations for $H \gtrsim H_c$.
 In this regime, the QCP marks the softening of a chiral soliton mode that drives the transition between the TLL and the fully polarized phase.